 Main general graph

-The main graph will represent all type of connections inside pinterest website, each object will be document in our main graph.
+The main graph will represent all type of connections inside Pinterest website, each object will be document in our main graph.

-The main graph is bend to pinterest hierarchy will marked as graph G when each node (V) will represent object in pinterest hierarchy (users, subjects , items ) therefor V={users ,subjects ,items} , the edges (E) are the connection is represent belonging at the hierarchy when EE ⊆ {u,v∈V } for example : let’s presume user_x ∈ V when he owned subjects like pizza ,animals (animals ∈ V, pizza ∈ V) and we also have user_y that also love animals and pizza we will create edge between user and is subjects (user_x,pizza)∈E and (user_x,animals)∈E and relation between user_y ((user_x,pizza)∈E & (user_x,animals)∈E)
+The main graph is bend to Pinterest hierarchy will marked as graph G when each node (V) will represent object in Pinterest hierarchy (users, subjects , items ) therefor V={users ,subjects ,items} , the edges (E) are the connection is represent belonging at the hierarchy when EE ⊆ {u,v∈V } for example : let’s presume user_x ∈ V when he owned subjects like pizza ,animals (animals ∈ V, pizza ∈ V) and we also have user_y that also love animals and pizza we will create edge between user and is subjects (user_x,pizza)∈E and (user_x,animals)∈E and relation between user_y ((user_x,pizza)∈E & (user_x,animals)∈E)

 User_z love cars(cars ∈ V) and pizza also ,therefore (user_z,pizza) ∈E & (user_z,cars) ∈E.